Three Rules of Mine:

 However… I also get bored quickly – the thought of the same job for 20 years never appealed to me.
 I also don’t like being micromanaged, so that also factored into the nomadic beginning of my career.

 In 2001, I left my last “true job” as an e-commerce programmer for a large manufacturer and started working for myself (I also earned an Associate’s Degree during this time.)

 I began my self-employment journey by offering my e-commerce programming services on a young World Wide Web.
 That quickly morphed into offering writing and marketing – I realized I was very good at engaging people with words, making websites convert, and the whole digital marketing thing.

 And 20+ years later, I’m still very good at it.
 Better in fact – as the web has evolved, so have I.

 I work the way I do for a simple reason: I like it.
 It’s varied, and it suits my lifestyle.
 I have zero desire to become an agency, to manage people, or become one of those podcasting marketing gurus selling “sales funnel master classes” for $4497.
 I’d rather just do the front-line work.

 Ok, enough career stuff.
 This is the “meet Dan” page, so let’s do more of that.

 A Bit About Me Personally

 If you’re an old friend or business associate, feel free to reach out and say hello.
 Heck, if you’re an old enemy (not that I had many of those), I’d like to hear from you as well.

-And to those bosses who fired me… well, I hold no ill will.
-Truthfully, you did me a favor.
+And to the old micromanaging bosses I butted heads with… well, I hold no ill will.
 I hope you are enjoying your life, and that your career has worked out half as good as mine has!